LiteLDev/LeviLamina/docs/quickstart.md

 ## Finding Mods

 Before installing a mod, you'll need to find what you want to install.
-The best place to find mods is [lip index](https://www.lippkg.com), lip's official mod registry, but you can also find many mods on [MineBBS](https://www.minebbs.com/) and other places around the web.
+The best place to find mods is [Bedrinth](https://bedrinth.com), lip's official mod registry, but you can also find many mods on [MineBBS](https://www.minebbs.com/) and other places around the web.

 ## Installing Mods

-For most mods, especially those on lip index, installation is as simple as running `lip install <mod>`.
+For most mods, especially those on Bedrinth, installation is as simple as running `lip install <mod>`.

 For example, to install [levianticheat](https://github.com/LiteLDev/LeviAntiCheat), you would run: